slyfox1186/ffmpeg-build-script/README.md

 * `libsnappy`: Snappy is a compression/decompression library
 * `libsoxr`: The SoX Resampler library `libsoxr' performs one-dimensional sample-rate conversion
 * `libspeex`: Is an Open Source/Free Software patent-free audio compression format designed for speech
-* `libssh`: Is a multiplatform C library implementing the SSHv2 protocol on the client and server side
+* `libssh`: Is a multiplatform C library implementing the SSHv2 protocol on the client and server-side
 * `libtesseract`: This package contains an OCR engine - libtesseract and a command line program - tesseract
 * `libtiff`: This software provides support for the Tag Image File Format (TIFF), a widely used format for storing image data
 * `libtwolame`: Is an optimized MPEG Audio Layer 2 (MP2) encoder based on tooLAME by Mike Cheng, which in turn is based upon the ISO dist10 code and portions of LAME